ksodhi2/ksodhi2.github.io/index.md

 # About Me

-I am a sophomore at the University of Illinois Urbana-Champaign (UIUC) who is majoring in Computer Science.
-My interests include cybersecurity, machine learning, and app development.
+Hi, I'm Karan, a second year Computer Science student at The University of Illinois at Urbana-Champaign.

+I enjoy working on elegant solutions that solve real problems.